datadrivers/demo_terraform/docker/howto.md

 ## General information

-This demo setup provides a minimal Terraform setup to use it with Docker via remote API.
+This demo setup provides a minimal Terraform setup with Docker over remote API.
 For Mac users we provide a simple shell script named `docker_socket.sh` to start a Docker container, which expose the Docker remote API.
-It uses socat to expose the Docker daemon unix socket on a configured listen port.
+It uses the linux tool `socat` to expose the Docker daemon unix socket on a configured listen port.

 The reason for the hack can be found on the offical Docker known-issues page (https://docs.docker.com/docker-for-mac/troubleshoot/#/known-issues).

 ## Requirements

 To use the demo you need a running Docker daemon, connection to the used Docker registry and some disk space.
-On the first usage the Docker daemon will catch all configured Docker image from the Docker registries (locally, remote running or from the internet).
+On the first usage the Docker daemon will catch all configured Docker images from the Docker registry (local, remote running or from the internet).

 Please use the offical documentation to install and configure your Docker setup.
 [https://docs.docker.com](https://docs.docker.com/)